 What are the Remote Assistance options available for Intune Managed devices?

-Some Remote Assistance options are available within the MEM Admin center portal.
+Some Remote Assistance options are available within the Intune Admin center portal.
 The Microsoft solution to remote assistance is called Remote Help.
 This comes with tight integration with Intune and Azure AD, etc.

 Remote Help is not part of Intune service or Intune license, but there is an additional licensing requirement for the Remote Help solution.

-TeamViewer is another remote assistance solution integrated into the MEM portal.
+TeamViewer is another remote assistance solution integrated into the Intune portal.
 There is an additional license required for this remote assistance solution as well.

 Which is the Recommended method to create Intune Policies?